 I’ve always enjoyed reading dual narratives, possibly because I’m greedy – it’s a way of feeling like you’re reading two books at once.
 All my novels so far are dual narratives, and I knew when I started my first novel, The Things We Never Said that I wanted to interweave two stories, gradually revealing the link between them.

 Writers choose dual narratives for various reasons.
 You may want to present two sides of the same story, to show the same events from two characters’ viewpoints in order to make the reader question the accuracy of each, as in Gone Girl by Gillian Flynn.
-Or you may want to show the same character in a different time period, eg Great Expectations.
+Or you may want to show the same character in a different time period – I’ve used this myself more than once.
 Often, we use dual narratives to highlight perennial themes or to show parallels and differences across generations or cultures.
 A really great example is Amy Tan’s The Joy Luck Club, which is told as four dual narratives – the viewpoints of four Chinese mothers contrasted with those of their Chinese-American daughters.

 My own decision to use dual narratives is based primarily on my desire to show how events in the past can impact on the present, but also because I like to offer the reader some variety.
 I like to use two different voices, but I also like to have strand that show different times and places.